FraN-onLine/while-True-GMTKGJ/while-true/README.md

 - `current_sequence`: The expected sequence for each level
 - Add new levels by adding cases to the `load_level()` function

-### Droppable Types (droppable.gd):
+### Droppable Resources (resources/):
-- Add new droppable types in the `droppable_types` dictionary
+- Each droppable type has its own `.tres` resource file
-- Each type has: color, size, and label properties
+- Configure name, color, size, and label properties
+- Add new droppable types by creating new resource files

 ### Code Blocks (code_editor.gd):
 - Add new function blocks in `available_blocks`